openresty/stapxx/README.markdown

 ngx-lj-vm-states
 ----------------

-This tool samples the LuaJIT 2.1's VM states in the specified nginx worker process (running the ngx\_lua module) via kernel's timer hooks.
+This tool samples the LuaJIT's VM states in the specified nginx worker process (running the ngx\_lua module) via kernel's timer hooks.

 We can know how the CPU time is distributed among interpreted Lua code, (JIT) compiled Lua code, garbage collector, and etc.